-- Locate the plugin and click on the “delete” button just below the plugin name.
+- Locate the plugin and click on the “Deactivate” link just below the plugin name.

 - Go to WordPress.org plugin repository and find out the plugin you wanted to download the older version.

-- Click on the version you noted down from the change log and the plugin zip file will automatically download to your local computer.
+- The plugin zip file will be automatically downloaded to your local computer.